HaNdTriX/zclip-rails/README.md

 # :warning: Author Warning :warning:

 I added this wrapper to give access to the zclip Jquery plugin.
-Nevertheless I can not recommend Zclip on complex projects.
+Nevertheless I can not recommend Zclip.
-A better solution is to use the [zeroclipboard-rails](https://github.com/HaNdTriX/zeroclipboard-rails) gem in addition with this [script](https://github.com/HaNdTriX/zeroclipboard-rails/wiki/zeroclipboard-rails---jQuery-Examples).
+A better solution is to use the [zeroclipboard-rails](https://github.com/HaNdTriX/zeroclipboard-rails).

 # Zclip::Rails